 I found some amazing earlier bird flights to London and it all fell into place!

 I packed my art supplies and headed off, full of nerves and excitement!

-I spent the first 3 weeks of my trip exploring London, Paris and Rome - visiting every museum, art gallery (best part of traveling alone) and tourist hot spots and then spent my final week taking the course.
+I spent the first 3 weeks of my trip exploring London, Paris and Rome - visiting every museum, art gallery and tourist hot spots and then spent my final week taking the course.

 The Granary campus was right near King's Cross Station on Regent's canal - which was really convinient and easy to get to.
 The building itself is a massive warehouse that has been purposely restored into a really cool arty campus.

 Our teacher Dominique Lolive was awesome.